microsoft/pxt-adafruit/docs/reference/out-of-bounds.md

 The behavior of functions whose parameter values are out of bounds.

-Many of the BBC micro:bit functions have parameters.
+Many of the @boardname@ functions have parameters.
 If a parameter is an unexpected value, the parameter is considered *out of bounds*.

 For example, the [plot](/reference/led/plot) function has two parameters: